 Enabling to reduce backlash to 0.5 to 5 arcmin, epicyclic (planetary) mechanisms comprise a central (sun) and outer (planet) wheels.
 The planet wheels are attached to a spinning carrier element and rotate about the sun element.
 Their biggest advantages are high torsional stiffness and low inertia.

-A strain-wave (harmonic drive) gearhead, like those used with RDrive servo motors by Rozum Robotics, is a metal structure of unique design relying on metal elasticity properties.
+A strain-wave (harmonic) gearhead, like those used with RDrive servo motors by Rozum Robotics, is a metal structure of unique design relying on metal elasticity properties.
 The construction is easy to assemble—it comprises three elements only: a wave generator, a flexspline, and a circular spline.
 The simplicity makes the devices exceptionally reliable, while enabling reconfiguration to fit application-specific requirements.

 With zero backlash, the reducer boasts minimized positioning inaccuracies and efficiency losses due to gearing and excellent repeatability.
 Though compact in size, the device has high torque capacity.
 In RDrive series models, the gearbox is embedded into the servo housing.
 With the ratio of 1:100, it enables multiplying the output of brushless AC drives by 100 times.
 Quiet operation and minimal vibration are additional bonuses.